 She’s speaking out to help other sick co-workers.

 When my client, 54-year-old Dana Smith became an empty nester, she decided to get a job as a Delta flight attendant.
 Within six weeks after she took to the skies, Delta launched its new Passport Plum uniforms with much fanfare.
 That’s when Dana’s health problems began.
-She is part of a class action lawsuit I recently filed against Lands’ End over the safety of the new uniforms.
+She is part of a proposed class action lawsuit I recently filed against Lands’ End over the safety of the new uniforms.

 Three months after donning the new uniform, Dana started developing small rashes around her neck and torso.
 The small bumps would go away.
 Then things became worse; she developed a full-blown body rash.
 Dana was having a reaction to her new uniform, the Passport Plum signature dress manufactured by Lands’ End.